-ACC-1A Principles of Accounting I 3

-ACC-1B Principles of Accounting II 3

-CIS-1A Introduction to Computer Information 3

-MAT-1B Calculus II 4

-LIST B Select of ECO-5 ECO/POL-6 ECO-9 ECO-10 Economics of Poverty and Discrimination Economics and Personal Decision-making 3 3 3 3
+ACC-1A Principles of Accounting I 3 ACC-1B Principles of Accounting II 3 CIS-1A Introduction to Computer Information 3 MAT-1B Calculus II 4 LIST B Select one course from the following (3 units): ECO-5 Economics of the Environment 3 ECO/POL-6 Introduction to Political Economy 3 ECO-9 Economics of Poverty and Discrimination 3 ECO-10 Economics and Personal Decision-making 3 -

-\Courses may also be used to fulfill general education requirements for the CSUGE or IGETC pattern, please confer with a counselor.
+Courses may also be used to fulfill general education requirements for the CSUGE or IGETC pattern, please confer with a counselor.

 The Associate in Arts in Economics for Transfer degree will be awarded upon completion of 60 California State University (CSU) transferable units including the above major requirements and the Intersegmental General Education Transfer Curriculum (IGETC) or California State University General Education (CSUGE) requirements with a minimum grade point average of 2.0.
-All courses in the major must be completed with a grade of "C" or better.
-(Students completing this degree are not required to fulfill the RCCD graduation requirements found in section VII.
-Additional degree requirements: Health Education and Self Development.)
+All courses in the major must be completed with a grade of "C" or better